As an Amazon Associate, I earn from qualifying purchases you make on this website.

 Where is Jonanjima Seaside Park?

 Jonanjima Seaside Park is located in the middle of nowhere, as far as I’m concerned.
 It’s in an industrial area, not far from Tokyo Port Wild Bird Park.
-I would recommend going by car, but if you don’t have one of those, take this bus:
+I would recommend going by car, but if you don’t have one of those, take the Keikyu bus.

 Where to catch the bus to Jonanjima?
 Ryutsu Center-Mae.
 The stop is on the map.
 Bus Number: Mori 32 (森32), on the Jonanjima Circulation line.
 Make sure you have the correct number before you get on.
-Be careful as not all buses go to Jonanjima.
+Be careful as not all of them go to Jonanjima.

 Where to get off?
 Jonanjima 4-chome (marked on the map).
 Remember the spot as you get the bus there again to take you to Osaki Station.